helixcn/run_herblabel/README.md

 (3).
 Check the annotation labels from "annotation_labels_to_print.rtf".

 ### Note:

-(1).
 Please close "Annotation_label_data.xlsx" or "annotation_labels_to_print.rtf" before printing.

-(2).
-Please change the property of the cells containing dates as "text", so excel will not change the text to numbers.

 Please feel free to send an email to the maintainer **Jinlong Zhang** <jinlongzhang01@gmail.com>.